realdustsans/realdustsans/README.md

 𓈒 anytime im on ponytown im most likely offtab so i prefer u whisper me if u wanna interact.. sometimes i reply late !

-𓈒 c+h is heavily enc , i love sitting with people !! im mostly seeen with my friends in the UT area im rarely anywhere else
+𓈒 c+h is heavily enc , i love sitting with people !! i have a HUGE touch comfort in this game.. im mostly seeen with my friends in the UT area im rarely anywhere else

 𓈒 i dont use plural unless im adressing everyone, i prefer to avoid confusion! im fronting all the time either way LOL

+𓈒 i don't really use caps dont jump me because im not always typing in all caps and hyper

 </details>